naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-08-11 For future forecasts the predictions of the Global Weather Model are stored in a resolution of 0.5 degrees.
 - 2020-08-10 Prettier Django docstrings and remarks.
 - 2020-08-09 The Django website was put online on [moses.tirol](https://moses.tirol).
 - 2020-08-05 Data in JSON format can be obtained from the API interface.